symi-daguo/ha-fusion/README_EN.md

 #### Kubernetes

-If you prefer to use Kubernetes, see [Chart README.md](https://github.com/symi-daguo/ha-fusion/tree/main/charts/ha-fusion)
+If you want to use Kubernetes, please refer to the [Chart README.md](https://github.com/symi-daguo/ha-fusion/tree/main/charts/ha-fusion)

 </details>